johannkoeh2/johannkoeh2/README.md

 - 👋 Hi, I’m Johann @johannkoeh2
-- 👀 I’m interested in full stack development & snowboarding
+- 👀 I’m interested in full stack development  & 🏂 & piano
 - 🌱 I’m currently learning kotlin & training my dobberman
 - 💞️ I’m looking to collaborate on any cool project (if i have the bandwidth), I particularly like automating inefficiency away.
 - 📫 How to reach me, on slack @johann.koeh